Greg Newton: College career

 He was a center for the Duke Blue Devils men's basketball team from 1994 to 1997, playing for coach Mike Krzyzewski.
 Newton was team captain in his senior season.
 He averaged 7.6 points per game for his Duke career.
 His best NCAA season came in 1995-95 (12.2 points, 8.2 rebounds a game).
 Newton was suspended from Duke in 1995 for two semesters for cheating on a computer science exam.
+Newton was a "Did Not Play-Coaches' Decision" benchwarmer in his final college game, Duke's loss to Providence in the 2nd round of the 1997 NCAA Tournament.

 Professional career

-Newton began his professional with the USBL's Raleigh Cougars.
+Newton was eligible for selection in the 1997 NBA Draft but was not chosen by any teams, and no teams expressed any interest in signing him as an undrafted rookie free agent.
+He began his professional with the USBL's Raleigh Cougars.
 The Cougars promoted him by citing his greatest accomplishment - at the time, he was one away from Duke's top 10 in blocks.

 Newton went on to play professionally in several countries, including Belgium, Israel, Brazil, Argentina, Slovenia, Italy, Bulgaria, Serbia, Russia, Bosnia and Herzegovina and Spain.

 In July 2011, Newton joined the coaching staff of the Brock University men's basketball team, serving as an assistant coach until 2013.